lissbowden/NYC_GreenThumb_ChickenMap/Data_GreenThumb_2023/README.md

 GreenThumb_Filtered_FoodTreesChickens_2023.xlsx lists GreenThumb community gardens with chickens and cross-references gardens that offer food and trees.
 It is a cleaned and filtered version of the GreenThumb_Merged_2023.csv file, which was created from the GardenInfo and SiteVisists GreenThumb csv files.

-GreenThumb_DataDictionary_UserGuide_2023.xlsx is a reference guide to read all GreenThumb files.
+GreenThumb_DataDictionary_UserGuide_2023.xlsx is a reference guide to read all GreenThumb file column naming conventions.

 Greenthumbmerge is the source R code to perform the join that enabled the CSV merge.